 Essays

-Degrees of Freedom of a System
+The Degrees of Freedom of a System --- and Why Too Much Freedom Can Paralyze It

 A way to think about flexibility as a structural property rather than a personality trait, and why systems lose their ability to change long before anyone notices.